Snow and cold will make for difficult post-Christmas travel across the western and northern United States - KTVZ

 By Allison Chinchar and Haley Brink, CNN Meteorologists

-Snow and cold continue to blanket the western and northern United States, setting up hazardous post-Christmas travel conditions Sunday and into the final week of 2021.
+Snow and cold continued to blanket the western and northern United States, setting up hazardous post-Christmas travel conditions Sunday and into the final week of 2021.

 Across the Intermountain West, “travel will remain dangerous and is discouraged, especially along mountain passes where long duration closures are likely.
 Dangerous avalanches are also likely in the Sierra Nevada, Washington Cascades, Northern Rockies, and Wasatch,” the Weather Prediction Center said Saturday.

-Bitter cold in the coming days will also impact states from Montana to Michigan.
+Bitter cold in the coming days will impact states from Montana to Michigan.

-“Dangerously cold air continues through the next few days, bringing wind chills to below -40° to some areas, especially along the Hi-Line,” the National Weather Service office in Great Falls, Montana, said Sunday in a tweet.
-“Temperatures this cold can cause frostbite in under 10 minutes!
-Don’t forget your pets and livestock.
-Stay weather aware.”
+“Dangerously cold wind chills.
+Wind chills as low as 55 below zero,” the National Weather Service office in Great Falls, Montana, said Sunday in an update.
+“The dangerously cold wind chills could cause frostbite on exposed skin in as little as 5 minutes.”
+The warning remains in effect until Monday afternoon.

 Meantime, unseasonable warmth will continue to toast the South as wildfire risk stretches across the central Plains.